vitessio/website/content/en/docs/24.0/reference/programs/vtbackup/_index.md

       --lock-timeout duration                                       Maximum time to wait when attempting to acquire a lock from the topo server (default 45s)
       --log-err-stacks                                              log stack traces for errors
       --log-rotate-max-size uint                                    size in bytes at which logs are rotated (glog.MaxSize) (default 1887436800)
-      --log-backtrace-at traceLocations                             when logging hits line file:N, emit a stack trace --log-dir string                                              If non-empty, write log files in this directory --logtostderr                                                 log to standard error instead of files --manifest-external-decompressor string                       command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
+      --log_backtrace_at traceLocations                             when logging hits line file:N, emit a stack trace --log_dir string                                              If non-empty, write log files in this directory --logtostderr                                                 log to standard error instead of files --manifest-external-decompressor string                       command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
       --min-backup-interval duration                                Only take a new backup if it's been at least this long since the most recent backup.